 What is the role of Food Scientist?

-While swallowing every bite of food, one should keep in mind that there is a food chain involved in nature that serves every creature plenty of meals.
-The world population has been steadily increasing in the last few decades with a decrease in the mortality rate.
-There is an enormous number of humans on the planet to feed.
-Maintaining the food supply system of the nation is not an easy task.
-Agriculture and food scientists research to find ways to improvise agricultural and food production.
-Their work responsibility involves the duties to ensure healthy and sustainable conditions on the farms and production facilities.
+A food scientist's job involves the duties to ensure healthy and sustainable conditions on the farms and production facilities.
 Animal scientists who are involved in food production are also considered as food scientists.
-Their work responsibility involves researching ways to improve productivity and quality of animals.
+A food scientist's job involves researching ways to improve the productivity and quality of animals.
 They research ways to increase animals’ growth rates, decrease death rates, and upgrade the environment.
 There are several food scientists' jobs available in India.
-Food scientists are involved in the study of basic elements of food.
-They research and analyse the nutritional content, discover food sources, and develop ways and techniques to ensure processed food is healthy and safe.
+Career as food scientist involves the study of basic elements of food.
+The job of a food scientist is to research and analyse the nutritional content, discover food sources, and develop ways and techniques to ensure processed food is healthy and safe.
 Many food scientists are involved in the research of ideas of preservation and packaging of food products.
 Some food scientists research to create new food products.

 In the field, a food scientist enhances analysis and collaboration.
 To promote and disseminate the evidence-based nutritional analysis, they collaborate with a wide variety of institutions and individuals like universities, parliamentarians, business leaders, educational researchers, and other community organisations.
 A food scientist requires collaboration with agriculture engineers, food technicians, and- personals to achieve goals.